 Notes

-- Other optional additions: 4 ounces sliced black olives, 1 shredded carrot, or 6 ounces of chopped pepperoni.
+- Optional additions: 4 ounces sliced black olives, 1 shredded carrot, or 6 ounces of chopped pepperoni.

-- Pasta salad will keep for 3-4 days refrigerated in a sealed container.
+- Storage: Pasta salad will keep for 3-4 days refrigerated in a sealed container.